MrEliptik/Tensorflow_pine64/README.md

     tail -f nohup.out

-And you'll see the output of the building process
+And you'll see the output of the building process.

+### Step 6 -  Create wheel file
+After.. a few days ( 3,56 in my case) you'll see a success message.
+You can create the wheel package at this point

+    bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg

+### Step 7 - Install with pip
+Once that's done, you'll have a wheel file that you can install through pip.
+Replace <version> with your **version**

+    pip install /tmp/tensorflow_pkg/tensorflow-<version>-cp36-cp36mu-linux_aarch64.whl